 Graduate Research Assistantships (GRA)

 A GRA provides monthly support, effectively a salary, for an MASc or PhD student through a research grant or contract held by the Research Supervisor.
-The level of support and the start and end dates are specified at the time of appointment, and the appointment may be renewed.
+The level of support and the start and end dates are at the discretion of the Research Supervisor (who holds the grant/contract), and are specified at the time of appointment.
 There are no specified minimum or maximum levels of support and no specified duration of support.
-However, students who do not obtain other forms of support typically receive about $20,000 per year.
-GRA's may be combined with other forms of student support, and are awarded at the discretion of the Research Supervisor holding the grant / contract.
+For students who do not obtain other forms of support, GRA levels are typically $17,000 per year for MASc students and $20,000 per year for PhD students.
+GRA's may be renewed and may combined with other forms of student support, at the discretion of the Research Supervisor.

 Four-Year Doctoral Fellowships (4YF)